OpenRCT2/openrct2-docker/README.md

 All configuration data is stored inside the container.
 If you want to persist it outside the container, you can mount it to a volume or your local filesystem.
 Mounting your local filesystem also allows you to read and write saved games locally.
 For example:

 ```
-$ docker run --rm -p 11753:11753 -v /home/me/openrct2-config:/home/openrct2/.config/OpenRCT2 -it openrct2/openrct2-cli host /home/openrct2/.config/OpenRCT2/save/mypark.sv6
+$ docker run --rm -p 11753:11753 -v /home/me/openrct2-config:/home/openrct2/.config/OpenRCT2 -it openrct2/openrct2-cli host /home/openrct2/.config/OpenRCT2/save/mypark.park
 ```

 The command above will mount the OpenRCT2 user / config directory inside the container to a directory on your local filesystem.
 This will allow you to persist and edit the configuration, saved games etc. locally.

-It will then host a new server and load the saved game `mypark.sv6` located in the mounted directory under the save subdirectory.
+It will then host a new server and load the saved game `mypark.park` located in the mounted directory under the save subdirectory.

 ## Tags